 VIGIL MECHANISM (WHISTLE BLOWER)

 The Company has in place a Whistle Blower Policy to establish a vigil mechanism forDirectors/Employees and other stakeholders of the Company to report concerns affecting thesmooth and efficient running of operations of the Company.
 This Policy documents theCompany's commitment to maintain an open work environment in which employees consultantsand contractors are able to report instances of unethical or undesirable conduct actualsuspected fraud or violation of the Company's Code of Conduct.

-The Vigil Mechanism (Whistle Blower) Policy is available on Company's website at thelink http //www.hindwarehomes.com/pdf/vigil-mechanism-(whistle-blower)-version-ii.pdf
+The Vigil Mechanism (Whistle Blower) Policy is available on Company's website at thelink: http://www.hindwarehomes.com/pdf/vigil-mechanism-(whistle-blower)-version-ii.pdf

 DIVIDEND DISTRIBUTION POLICY

-As per Regulation 43A of SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 the top 500 listed Companies shall formulate a dividend distributionpolicy.
-Accordingly the policy was adopted to set out the parameters that will be taken into account by the Board indetermining the distribution of dividend to its shareholders and /or retaining profitearned by the Company.
-The Policy is available on Company'swebsite at the link http //www.hindwarehomes. com/pdf/Dividend-Distribution-Policy.pdf
+The Company has in place a Dividend Distribution Policy as per Regulation 43A of SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015.
+The policy wasadopted to set out the parameters that will be taken into account by the Board indetermining the distribution of dividend to its shareholders and /or retaining profitearned by the Company.
+The Policy is available on Company's website athttp://www.hindwarehomes. com/pdf/Dividend-Distribution-Policy.pdf

 PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS

 Particulars of loans guarantees and investments covered under Section 186 of theCompanies Act 2013 forms part of the notes to the Financial Statements (Please refer NoteNos.
-8 9 14 18 and 60).
+7 8 13 17 and 59).

 PARTICULARS OF EMPLOYEES

 Disclosures relating to remuneration and other details as required under Section197(12) of the Act read with Rules 5(2) and 5(3) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 a statement showing the names and otherparticulars of the employees drawing remuneration in excess of the limits set out in thesaid rules is provided in the Annual Report which forms part of this Report.
 Havingregard to the provisions of the first proviso to Section 136(1) of the Act and as advisedthe Annual Report excluding the aforesaid information is being sent to the members of theCompany.
-The said information is available for inspection at the Registered Office of theCompany at Kolkata on any working day between 3.00 p.m. to 5.00 p.m. till the date of AGMand any member interested in obtaining such information may write to theCompany Secretary and the same will be furnished on request.
+The said information is available for inspection at the Registered Office of theCompany at Kolkata on any working day between 3.00 p.m. to 5.00 p.m. till the date of theensuing AGM and any member interested in obtaining such information may write to theCompany Secretary and the same will be furnished on request.

 The Audit Committee of the Board of Directors comprising of Independent Directorsreviews the effectiveness of the internal control system across the Company includingannual plan significant audit findings adequacy of internal controls and compliance withaccounting policies and regulations.

 INTERNAL FINANCIAL CONTROLS